-If you want badly to fly an airplane but have exhausted the above 2 options to no avail, then consider taking a private pilot license instead.
+If you want to fly an aeroplane badly but have exhausted the above 2 options to no avail, consider taking a private pilot license instead.
 The downside is that you will not be able to bring a hundred people with you to the sky.
 If a commercial pilot is a bus captain, then a private pilot is a car driver.
 Okay, not exactly the best analogy but you get the idea.

 With a PPL or Private Pilot License, the holder can fly as the co-pilot or the PIC (Pilot in Command) of an aircraft registered in Singapore, not for reward or hire, but those aircraft categories which the license endorses.

 The following criteria must be met by the applicants: